TLDR

 The conditions at Eloise evolved with the times, but the scale of human suffering within its walls remained constant.
 Orphaned children lived alongside the mentally ill and the terminally sick.
 Psychiatric treatments included the full catalog of early and mid-twentieth-century methods, from hydrotherapy to insulin shock therapy to lobotomy.
 An estimated 7,100 people who died at Eloise were buried in a field on the grounds in unmarked graves.
 From 1910 to 1948, the field served as the institution's cemetery, its dead interred without headstones, their identities lost.
 Eloise stopped offering psychiatric care in 1979, and the general hospital closed in 1984.

-The paranormal activity at Eloise is among the most violent and dramatic in Michigan.
-Numerous poltergeist events have been documented, including doors slamming shut with tremendous force and medical carts and tables being overturned by unseen hands.
+The haunting at Eloise is among the most violent and dramatic in Michigan.
+Doors slam shut with tremendous force, and medical carts and tables get overturned by unseen hands.
 Two ghostly children have been seen running through the hallways, turning corners only to disappear.
-It is believed they were inmates during the institution's years as a poorhouse, where orphaned children lived until they were adopted or died.
+Staff think they were inmates during the institution's years as a poorhouse, where orphaned children lived until they were adopted or died.
 Click On Detroit reported extensively on the thousands buried near the former hospital who remain unidentified in their nameless graves, describing the field as one of the most haunting sites in southeast Michigan.

-Fox 2 Detroit covered the site's transformation into a haunted attraction, noting the difficulty of separating the staged scares from the genuine paranormal activity reported by staff and visitors.
+Fox 2 Detroit covered the site's transformation into a haunted attraction, noting the difficulty of separating the staged scares from the genuine ghostly encounters reported by staff and visitors.
 The building now hosts haunted house attractions, escape rooms, paranormal investigations, and historic tours.
-Investigators who have conducted overnight sessions in the building report consistent activity in the basement and the upper-floor patient wards, including disembodied voices, shadow figures, and the sensation of being physically grabbed or pushed.
+Investigators who've conducted overnight sessions report consistent activity in the basement and the upper-floor patient wards, including voices from empty rooms, dark figures in doorways, and the sensation of being physically grabbed or pushed.

 Eloise Asylum at 30712 Michigan Avenue in Westland has become one of Michigan's most popular paranormal tourism destinations, a place where the horror of the attraction is amplified by the knowledge that the suffering it depicts actually happened within these very walls, to people whose names have been erased and whose graves will never be found.